A. The death of Lazarus.

 i.
 I believe: "Here 'I' is emphatic.
 Whatever may be the case with others she has put her trust in Jesus."
 (Morris)

 ii.
 Boice called these words of Martha faith's foothold - they were a sure support from which she could climb higher.

 And when she had said these things, she went her way and secretly called Mary her sister, saying, “The Teacher has come and is calling for you.”
 As soon as she heard that, she arose quickly and came to Him.
 Now Jesus had not yet come into the town, but was in the place where Martha met Him.
 Then the Jews who were with her in the house, and comforting her, when they saw that Mary rose up quickly and went out, followed her, saying, “She is going to the tomb to weep there.”
 Then, when Mary came where Jesus was, and saw Him, she fell down at His feet, saying to Him, “Lord, if You had been here, my brother would not have died.”

 c.
 My brother would not have died: This is one of the places in the Bible where we wish we could hear the tone of voice and see the expressions on the face.
-This could be a noble statement of faith, saying that if Jesus were here they have no doubt at all that He would have healed Lazarus.
-On the other hand, it can be seen as a criticism of what seemed to be the tardiness of Jesus.
+This could have been a noble statement of faith, saying that if Jesus was there they have no doubt at all that He would have healed Lazarus.
+On the other hand, it could also be seen as a criticism of what seemed to be the tardiness of Jesus.

 C. Lazarus is raised.